safil-badarudeen/Eqaim_Technology_assignment_Frontend/README.md

 ## Packages Used :

  - [axios](https://www.npmjs.com/package/axios) to make API calls to the backend.
- - [react-router-dom](https://reactrouter.com/en/main) to be able to scale application if needed.
+ - [react-router-dom](https://reactrouter.com/en/main) to be able to scale application if needed and to include notFound page in this project.
  - [npm](https://www.npmjs.com/) for packages.
  - [TailwindCSS](https://tailwindcss.com/) for building UI for components